vinayak-mehta/python-doc/README.md

 Open Python docs in the browser.

-## Why?
+## Background

-- Google still shows Python 2.7 doc links in search results.
+- Search engines still take you to Python 2.7 docs, and not the docs for the Python version you're using.
+- `python-doc` installs all docs on your machine, so you don't need an internet connection to view them.
+- You can also ask `python-doc` to take you to the [docs.python.org](https://docs.python.org/) website.

-- Inspiration from `rustup doc` which opens docs associated with the installed Rust toolchain.
+Inspired by `rustup doc` which opens docs associated with the installed Rust toolchain in your browser.
-- You don't need an internet connection to view docs as `python-doc` installs them on your machine.

 ## Installation